-Wyoming Secretary of State Rules for Candidates
+Wyoming Secretary of State Rules for Write-In Votes

 The Secretary of State, pursuant to W.S.
-22-2-121, is authorized to promulgate such rules as are necessary to maintain uniform voting procedures and orderly voting.
+22-2-121, is authorized to promulgate such rules as are necessary to maintain uniform voting and vote counting procedures and orderly voting and to comply with the requirements of the Help America Vote Act of 2002 (HAVA), Public Law 107-252.

-These rules are promulgated to establish procedures for candidates filing for office.
+These rules are promulgated to establish procedures for the counting of write-in votes and notifying successful candidates.